barebox/barebox/Documentation/user/bootchooser.rst

 has a non-zero ``remaining_attempts`` counter.
 With every start of a boot target the ``remaining_attempts`` counter of this boot target is decremented by one.
 This means every boot target's ``remaining_attempts`` counter reaches zero sooner or later and the boot target won't be booted anymore.
-To prevent that, the ``remaining_attempts`` counter must be reset to its default.
-There are different flags in the *bootchooser* which control resetting the ``remaining_attempts`` counter, controlled by the ``global.bootchooser.reset_attempts`` variable.
+This behavior assures that one can retry booting a target a limited number of times to handle temporary issues (such as power outage) and optionally allows booting a fallback in case of a permanent failure.
+To indicate a successful boot, one must explicitly reset the remaining attempts counter.
+See `Marking a Boot as Successful`_.

+To prevent ending up in an unbootable system after a number of failed boot attempts, there is a also a built-in mechanism to reset the counters to their defaults, controlled by the ``global.bootchooser.reset_attempts`` variable.
 It holds a list of space-separated flags.
 Possible values are: